FeatureProbe/server-sdk-java/README.md

             .useMemoryRepository()
             .build();

-    private static final FeatureProbe fpClient = new FeatureProbe("server-61db54ecea79824cae3ac38d73f1961d698d0477", config);
+    private static final FeatureProbe fpClient = new FeatureProbe("server-8ed48815ef044428826787e9a238b9c6a479f98c", config);

     public void test() {
-        FPUser user = new FPUser("user_unique");
+        FPUser user = new FPUser("user_unique_id");
         user.with("userId", "9876");
         user.with("tel", "12345678998");
         boolean boolValue = fpClient.boolValue("bool_toggle_key", user, false);
         if (boolValue) {
-             #application code to show the feature
+            // application code to show the feature
         } else {
-            #the code to run if the feature is off
+            // the code to run if the feature is off
         }
     }
 }